 The all-seeing Christo Redentor (also known as The Christ the Redeemer) in Brazil stands tall at 39 m over Rio de Janeiro.
 This status of Jesus is the largest art-deco statue in the world and possesses a stunning view over Brazil’s second largest city.
 The statue, created by the French sculptor Paul Landowski, became a symbol of Christianity across the world and also put Brazil as one of the New Seven Wonders of the World.
 The statue is not just impressive because of its size, but it is also iconic because of the beautiful setting surrounding it.
 This landmark is truly heaven on Earth!

 - Niagara Falls: Border of Ontario, Canada

-Contrary to what some may believe, Niagara Falls is actually composed of three waterfalls, situated on the international border between Canada and the United States.
-These famous falls can be viewed in the province of Ontario in Canada and in the state of New York.
+Niagara Falls is technically three waterfalls, formed on the international border between Canada and the United States.
+These famous falls are within in the province of Ontario in Canada and in the state of New York.
 Niagara Falls is not exceptionally high, but it stands out because of its massive width.
-This work of nature never fails to charm all the 28 million tourist who visit each year.
+This work of nature never fails to charm all the 28 million tourists who visit each year.
 At night, dancing lights illuminate this work of art.
 There are also numerous areas where you can bask in Niagara Falls’ beauty.
 There is a boat cruise which carries passenger into whirlpools beneath the falls.
 You can also enjoy a panoramic aerial view of this by a helium balloon ride, or helicopters available in the area.
-In addition to its beauty, Niagara Falls is also a valuable source of hydroelectric energy in the United States.
+Niagara Falls is a valuable source of hydroelectric energy for the United States.